-Do you know what happens when you flush a tampon down the toilet?
-Chances are, you have no idea.
-Most people think they disappear into the sewer system and are forever gone.
+Have you ever wondered what happens when you flush a tampon down the toilet?
+Contrary to popular belief, they don’t simply vanish into the sewer system.

 What happens when you flush a tampon?

 When you flush a tampon, it enters the sewage system directly and can cause blockages in the pipes.

 In addition, the materials used in many tampons (such as rayon) can break down into small pieces that can clog up the pipes even more.

 This can result in costly plumbing repairs or, worse—a sewage backup that could cause damage to your home or business.

 Tampons are also not biodegradable, meaning they will not break down easily in the environment.
 This means that if any of them make their way out of the sewage system and into rivers or oceans, they will stay intact for years to come and could cause harm to wildlife.